MatrixEditor/caterpillar/_sources/reference/datamodel.rst.txt

 * *Sequences*:
     These structs operate independently of fields, making them field-agnostic.
 As such, they do not need to be attached to a :class:`~caterpillar.fields.Field` instance.
-Typically, they are are combined with specific requirements, which will be discussed later on.
+Typically, they are combined with specific requirements, which will be discussed later on.

 * *Primitive Structs*:
-    All defined primitive structs depent on being linked to a :class:`~caterpillar.fields.Field` instance.
+    All defined primitive structs depend on being linked to a :class:`~caterpillar.fields.Field` instance.
 They are designed to incorporate all attributes that can be set on a field.